Black Diamond Zip Review

 It took us a little while to get used to a lantern that is this small.
 However, we quickly learned that it is a mistake to underestimate its performance based on its size.
 We took it out on the trail to test it in our tents and tucked it in our pockets for some rustic, early fall cabin camping.

 The Black Diamond Zip will easily illuminate a tent.
 Its lantern function shines at 150 lumens, which is bright for its size.
 It comes with an opaque light cover over the 5 LEDs to soften the light a bit.
-It has a nice uniform light quality as well, unlike some of the other lanterns in this review, such as the MPOWERD Luci Outdoor 2.0.
+It has a nice uniform light quality as well, unlike some of the other lanterns in this review.
 We also used it indoors in a couple of different common living spaces and found that it was adequate (not great) for a room as large as 8'x12'.
 We also took it out during a mock nighttime roadside repair and found that it did an excellent job of lighting up under the hood.

 The flashlight offers a 100-lumen beam from a single, highly focused LED.
 We found that its shine radius wasn't quite as wide as a standard headlamp, but we still like that we have the choice to toggle between the two light modes.
 It's better for work up close rather than trying to spot any monsters in the distant forest.

 On the downside, our testing showed that this light chews through batteries, especially on lantern mode.
 At 15 hours on low, we got modestly more burn time from the lantern than the advertised 12, but even so, considering the number of batteries it requires, and lack of alternative charging options, it isn't the most sustainable option of the lights we tested.